 - Make sure you have a good, supportive mattress and pillow

-If you’re unsure of the quality of your sleep, then I recommend investing in a sleep tracker like this one, which monitors how long and how well you sleep.
+If you’re unsure of the quality of your sleep, then I recommend investing in a smartwatch with a sleep tracker like this Fitbit one or like this Apple one, which monitor how long and how well you sleep.

 6. Going “fat-free”